rahgadda/drools/Readme.md

   - **Working Memory**: It is a storage of facts, where they are used for pattern matching.
 It can be modified, insert, and remove.
   - **Knowledge Session**: This component holds all the resources required for firing rule.
 Here, all facts are inserted into the single session, and then matching rules are fired.
   - **Module**: This is a module which stores multiple Knowledge Bases which can hold different sessions.
+  - **Agenda**: It's a logical concept.
+The agenda is the logical place where rules are waiting to be fired.
+  - **Activations**: It is the then part of the rules.
+These are placed in the `agenda` where the appropriate rule are fired.
   - **KIE**: "Knowledge Is Everything" is an umbrella project introduced to bring related technologies.
     - **KieContainer**: To work with kie technologies, we have to instantiate a KieContainer.
     - **KieSession**: We have to get it from the KieContainer to work with drools.
 This is used to give facts to the rule engine and fire rules.